jsore/notes/node-js/1-Getting-Up-To-Speed.md

 #### 3.a. ØMQ (ZeroMQ)
 Alternative to working with HTTP (and the more complicated `http` module), use ØMQ to expose higher-level messaging patterns and low-level networking concerns

+Uses the ZeroMQ Message Transport Protocol (ZMTP) for message exchange, which uses frames for message composure

 <br>